 Exports account for 85 per cent of our sales, from over 17 markets across six continents, including the USA, Brazil, China, Germany, Russia and Australia.
 Sewtec is a company that takes great pride in its Yorkshire roots and we’re extremely proud to fly the flag of British business abroad.

 We have ambitious plans to double the size of our business to £32m by 2023, and we’re already on track to achieve this, with a record £25m order book during 2018.

 However, it takes a brilliant and dynamic team to remain ahead of our competitors.
-As we gear up to move into a larger purpose-built site to achieve our growth plans, we will be on the look out for people who are passionate, have an inquiring mind and a proactive attitude, to join our team.
-Over the past 12 months we have recruited 20 new highly skilled employees across engineering, manufacturing and sales roles.
-These two new hires bring Sewtec’s headcount to more than 80 people, with plans to create an additional 40 jobs in the region within the next four years.
+As we settle into our larger purpose-built site to achieve our growth plans, we will be on the look out for people who are passionate, have an inquiring mind and a proactive attitude, to join our team.
+Over the past 12 months we have recruited 20 new highly skilled employees across engineering, manufacturing and sales roles, with plans to create an additional 60 jobs in the region within the next four years.

 No two days are the same at Sewtec.
 Every day has a new challenge to overcome.
 It’s this variation of projects, and our ability to overcome challenges to creative competitive advantage for our clients that makes Sewtec such a fantastic place to work.